cargo-bins/cargo-quickinstall/README.md

 There are a lot of things to figure out at the moment, so now is the perfect time to jump in and help.
 Poke [@alsuren](https://twitter.com/alsuren) on Twitter or Discord if you want to pair on anything.

+Work is currently tracked on [the kanban board](https://github.com/alsuren/cargo-quickinstall/projects/1?fullscreen=true).
+It's a bit messy.
+Anything with more than one checkbox can be thought of as an epic.
+Smaller cards are often split out which duplicate parts of the epic, in order to focus my attention on a single small ticket when I look at the board.
+If you want help breaking down a card, give me a shout.

 ## Roadmap

 This is mostly a proof of concept at the moment.
 If it is useful to people then I will propose including it in upstream cargo (at which point, the build time is less important).
 There is probably an intermediate step which involves using feature-flags to replace bash calls with rust libraries.